NIHR Associate Principal Investigator Scheme

 About

-The Associate PI Scheme is a six month in-work training opportunity, providing practical experience for healthcare professionals starting their research career.
+The Associate PI Scheme is a six month in-work training opportunity, providing practical experience for health and care professionals starting their research career.

 People who would not normally have the opportunity to take part in clinical research in their day-to-day role have the chance to experience what it means to work on and deliver an NIHR portfolio trial under the mentorship of an enthusiastic Local Principal Investigator (PI).